Jean de Bosschère: Influences

-WWI
+Life in exile

 In 1915, after the outbreak of World War I, he fled from Belgium and went to London where he met writers such as John Gould Fletcher, Aldous Huxley and D. H. Lawrence, and Imagist poets such as Ezra Pound, T. S. Eliot and Richard Aldington.
 He met several London publishers for whom he illustrated numerous books in the '20s and '30s.
 Among the books he illustrated were the poems of Oscar Wilde and Charles Baudelaire.
 He also illustrated erotic classics by Aristophanes, Ovid, Strato and Apuleius.
 In 1920, he moved in with his beloved Vera Anne Hamilton but she died in January 1922.
 At the end of 1922, he left London with Élisabeth d'Ennetières, with whom he would stay for the rest of his life.
 They settled in Albano, near Rome.
 In the winter of 1925–26, they lived in Brussels, then from March 1926, in Paris, where he met Antonin Artaud.
 They also stayed regularly Solaia near Siena in Italy, where De Bosschere worked on his many novels and poetry collections.

-"l'Obscure"
+Mysticism and decline

 The work of De Bosschere was marked by a persistent spiritual seeking in his life he developed a fascination with the occult, the spiritual, the obscure and the sexual.
 He gave himself the nickname "Satan" and "l'Obscure", which formed the title of Satan l'Obscure (1933), his second autobiographical novel after Marthe et l'Enragé.

 The decade of the '30s was difficult for De Bosschere.
 He wrote several novels that he regarded as failures and found little illustration work due to the poor economic climate.
 From 1938 he lived a secluded life in La Châtre in central France.
 He kept a diary from 1946 titled Journal d'un Rebelle Solitaire that has remained unreleased.
 He also made two anthologies of most of his poetry: Derniers poèmes de l'Obscure (1948) and Héritiers de l'abime (1950).